icshwi/e3training/workbook/chapter03.md

 ---

-## The variables within e3
+## The version variables within e3

-Various environment variables are used in EPICS and e3, so it is important to be aware of these and their difference(s).
-Please remember that e3 is a configuration tool around EPICS, and that we thus we have some variables which are unique to e3.
+Various environment variables are used in EPICS and e3, and it is important to be aware of these and their difference(s).
+Please remember that e3 is a configuration tool around EPICS, and that we thus have some variables which are unique to e3.

 0. Make sure you are in **E3_TOP**